Once a time

 JACK'S (groan)

-Meanwhile, the Witch, for of her own, explained how the Baker might the spell;
+Meanwhile, the Witch, for of her own, how the Baker might lift the spell;

-You to have The reversed? need a certain first.
-Go to the woods and me back the cow as white as milk, Two: the as red as blood, Three: the hair as as corn, Four: the as pure as gold.
+You to have The reversed?
+I'll need a first.
+Go to the woods and bring me One: the cow as as milk, the cape as red as blood, Three: the hair as as corn, Four: the as pure as gold.

-me these Before the Of midnight, In three time, And you have, I guarantee, A child as As can be.
+me these Before the Of midnight, In three time, And you have, I guarantee, A as perfect As can be.

 Go to the wood!